$25 Million Dollar Hoax

-$25 Million Dollar Hoax is an unscripted television series that was originally shown on American network NBC in November 2004.
+$25 Million Dollar Hoax is an unscripted television series that was originally shown on NBC from November 8 to November 22, 2004.

-The series is noted to be similar in style to FOX's My Big Fat Obnoxious Fiance, which aired in 2003.
+The series is noted to be similar in style to FOX's My Big Fat Obnoxious Fiance, which aired in 2004.
 It is based on a United Kingdom show titled The Million Pound Hoax, broadcast on Sky One earlier that year.

 Synopsis

 In the series, daughter Chrissy Sanford plays a hoax on her family by convincing them she had won a $25,000,000 lottery prize through the internet, and that it had changed her from a sweet girl into a spend-a-holic.

 $25 Million Dollar Hoax contained guest appearances by Ed McMahon, George Gray, and N*SYNC's Lance Bass.

 Chrissy successfully pulled off the hoax, which won her and her family over $400,000 in cash and prizes.